 This is the b-side of "Sometimes Good Guys Don't Wear White."
-My best guess from the Tower label catalog number is that it is from about mid-1966, maybe summer.
+My best guess from the Tower label catalog number is that it is from about mid-1966, maybe summer, although it certainly could have been recorded earlier.
 (The 45 is catalog number 257 and the entries on Discogs for Tower single releases from 1966 stretch from records numbered 195 to 298.)

-Cobb wrote "Sometimes Good Guys Don't Wear White," of course, but this b-side was written by drummer Dick Dodd and guitarist Tony Valentino.
+Producer Ed Cobb wrote "Sometimes Good Guys Don't Wear White," but this b-side was written by drummer Dick Dodd and guitarist Tony Valentino.
 It's one of two songs written by them that appear on their first Tower LP.

 I would say that this is a pretty exploratory song for mid-1966.
 One verse and then, seemingly, a chorus.
 Then, at 1:15 what appears already to be a bridge.
 Not a bridge that just goes eight measures and is done, but one that modulates to a different key and takes an unusual, fourteen-bar journey back.